comradechrome/Portfolio/AgCubio/Resources/README.txt

 Our primary method is the 'processCubes' method which takes a JSON string and creates a cube.
 It checks for cube mass, team_id values, and cube existence to determine if cube should be added, removed, or moved.
 If the team_id is equal to our ID it will add that cube to the ourCubes dictionary (in the case of a split).
+World Paramters are setup to include parameters for game mechanics.

 ** Network Project **
 Server name is sent to the network to create an Async Socket connection